Monday, April 30, 2018

 Friday, April 27, 2018

-I can't remember where I found this recipe - probably on a blog, of course.
+I can't remember where I found this recipe - probably on a blog.
 It's a good routine for dinner when you make a pot of rice to serve it over.
 It's really more like a very thick stew.

 Crockpot Southwest Flank Steak